Frequently asked questions for students of MLIS and Library Technician programs.

 You can view some of the job postings we have published in the last few years:

 Our collection includes digital content and print materials.
 It is a practice-oriented collection rather than a research collection, with a focus on the practice areas of interest to most lawyers in BC.
 We primarily collect BC and Canadian legal resources, including case law, legislation, practice manuals, textbooks, forms & precedents, continuing legal education, and practice management & technology resources.
 The collection is supplemented with resources that support specialized practice areas and selected US, UK, and other foreign and international resources.
 We license a number of legal databases for clients to use on public computers in our libraries.

-We have over 300,000 items in our physical collection.
-Of that, 53,000 items are on microform.
-Our Vancouver library houses our largest collection, including all of our microform materials and 85,000 print volumes.
+We have 165,000 items in our physical collection.
+Of that, 53,000 items are on microform, and the remainder are print volumes.
+Our Vancouver library houses our largest collection, including all of our microform materials and 81,000 print volumes.